-Compositions.
-During the semester you will write 6 compositions of at least 300 words (double-spaced).
-While five of them are a take-home assignment, the last composition is in class.
 Your compositions should be entirely your own work.
 Secondary sources, whether textual or internet based, must be adequately acknowledged.
 Copying and pasting from internet sources as well as any form of plagiarism will earn you an E for the entire course.
 You must not contact an Italian speaking relative/friend or others in order to avail of their assistance with your homework as this is cheating, students using outside assistance will receive an E for the compositions in question.

-UNDER NO CIRCUMSTANCES SHOULD STUDENTS USE ON-LINE TRANSLATION PROGRAMS
+UNDER NO CIRCUMSTANCES SHOULD STUDENTS USE ON-LINE TRANSLATION PROGRAMS.

 In-class Exams (40%).
-During the semester you will take four in-class exams.
+During the semester, students will take four in-class exams.
 These exams will be assessing grammar.
+Grammar points per each exam are specified in the weekly syllabus.